Turning new ideas into action requires capturing ideas faithfully and integrating them into a coherant action plan.

 You need to think about this trajectory.
 Where is it?
 Where are things taking you?
 What are your long-term goals?

 GTD asks you to divide your tasks into horizons, into things that you focus on now, projects that are ongoing and longer-term ‘objectives’ or desired outcomes for which you are aiming.
 If you don’t know where you are going, you can’t get anywhere.

 Of course, you may be caught up in the daily doing and not have had the time or the focus to establish goals.
 But you need to.
 It will help keep you on track.
 It’s OK to reevaluate these objectives from time to time, but they should be there.

 Your actions should be governed not just by tasks but by the idea of where you are going, the long-term plan, the distant horizon.

-It is essential to capture them faithfully (capture the spirit of a pure desire).
-The evaluation comes later both by linking into the existing set and in evaluating it for feasibility and resource requirements.
+It is essential to capture ideas faithfully (capture the spirit of a pure desire).
+The evaluation comes later both by linking into the existing set and evaluating it for feasibility and resource requirements.